 Mortgages can be confusing, and with so many different types to choose from and rates changing frequently, it’s not surprising that there are still plenty of misconceptions about how they work.

-Many mortgage misunderstandings come down to the fear that lenders reject mortgage applications for various reasons, and there aren’t any alternatives.
+Many mortgage misunderstandings come down to the fear that if a lender rejects your mortgage application for any reason, there won’t be any alternatives available to you.
 In reality, the mortgage market is vast and there are plenty of brokers and specialist lenders who can often help you to secure a mortgage, even if your circumstances are out of the ordinary.

 In this article, we dispel some common mortgage myths and suggest where to go for further help.